HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-A third of pages use `srcset`, but two thirds don't.
+One-third of pages use `srcset`, but two-thirds don't.
 Given the prevalence of fluid grids within responsive designs in 2022, I suspect there are a lot of pages that aren't using `srcset` that should be.

-The `srcset` attribute allows authors to describe resources using one of two descriptors: `x` descriptors that specify which screen density a resource is appropriate for, and `w` descriptors, which instead give the browser the resources' width in pixels.
+The `srcset` attribute allows authors to describe resources using one of two descriptors: `x` descriptors that specify which screen density a resource is appropriate for, and `w` descriptors, which instead give the browser the resource's width in pixels.
 Used in conjunction with the `sizes` attribute, `w` descriptors allow browsers to select a resource appropriate for both fluid layout sizes and variable screen densities.

 The `x` descriptor came first, and is simpler to reason about.
 For years it enjoyed more popularity than the more powerful `w` descriptor.
 It warms my heart that nearly a decade in, the world's come around to `w` descriptors.